asagilmore/MinecraftSplitscreenSteamdeck/README.md

+# Patch
+The original code uses a hardcoded link for PollyMC, which has broken.

+I have updated the code to pull the latest release of PollyMC, though compatibility may break with future updates.

+The hardcoded branch uses a fixed PollyMC version, from the main PollyMC github, which should exist for a while.

 # Minecraft Splitscreen Steam Deck & Linux Installer

 This project provides an easy way to set up splitscreen Minecraft on Steam Deck and Linux using an optimized dual-launcher approach.
 It supports 1–4 players, controller detection, and seamless integration with Steam Game Mode and your desktop environment.